courk/openflexure-delta-stage/docs/raspi_sangaboard_base.md

 #### Sangaboard v0.2

-Screw the [M2.5x8mm screw]{qty:4}s using a [M2 screwdriver]{qty:1} through the holes of the Sangaboard into the standoffs.You might find it easier to attach all four loosely, then tighten them together.
+Screw the [M2.5x8mm screw]{qty:4}s using a [2mm hex screwdriver]{qty:1} through the holes of the Sangaboard into the standoffs.
+You might find it easier to attach all four loosely, then tighten them together.
 Be careful not to over-tighten these screws.

 ![](images/raspi_sangaboard_base/sangaboard_screws_top.jpg)
 ![](images/raspi_sangaboard_base/sangaboard_screws_closeup1.jpg)